mpeters19/PyART-processing/README.md

 # PyART Processing

-Environment Analytics software written to aid in the processing, analysis, and visualization of radar software through the [ARM PyART](https://github.com/ARM-DOE/pyart) python package.
+Environment Analytics code written to aid in the processing, analysis, and visualization of radar data through the [ARM PyART](https://github.com/ARM-DOE/pyart) python package.
 Functions and documentation were originally created by Sara Berry in 2015.
 Software has been maintained by Daniel Hueholt since 2018.

 ## Code description
 ### Environment Analytics PyART processing toolkit